vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 }
 ```

 Metrics were completely reworked in version 2.
 Version 1 uses its own proprietary metric system, which is hierarchical.
-This does not work very well in cloud with many application instances.
-Actuator version 2 uses a completely new system for managing metrics.
-It is dimensional in nature and it is build on top of [Multimeter](https://micrometer.io/).
+This does not work very well in the cloud with many application instances.
+Actuator version 2 uses an entirely new system for managing metrics.
+It is dimensional in nature and it is built on top of [Multimeter](https://micrometer.io/).

 > Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.

 So in addition to dimensional focus, you now have a nice facade to integrate various popular existing solutions such as Prometheus, Atlas, CloudWatch, Ganglia or New Relic.
 You can read more details in [Micrometer: Spring Boot 2's new application metrics collector](https://spring.io/blog/2018/03/16/micrometer-spring-boot-2-s-new-application-metrics-collector)

 # Securing Actuator endpoints
 Leaving your actuator endpoints exposed for anybody to access is not a good idea.
-That's why vast majority of them are not exposed by default.
-Once you do expose them, you should make sure they are properly protected.
+That's why the vast majority of them are not exposed by default.
+Once you do expose them, you should make sure they are adequately protected.

 The good news is that if you use Spring Security, Actuator endpoints are secured by default.
-If you're not using Spring Security, you can just add this dependency:
+If you're not using Spring Security, you can add this dependency:

 ```
 Maven: